-- Close projects.
-By default, all files in the project are also closed.
+- Close the selected project or all projects except the selected one.
+By default, all files in the projects are also closed.
 To keep them open, deselect the Tools > Options > Build & Run > General > Close source files along with project check box.

 To filter view contents, select (Filter Tree):